tyrionhuu/flux_api/services/README.md

 4. Ensure the user has proper permissions

 ### Permission denied errors
-1. Check file permissions in your FLUX API directory
+1. Check file permissions in your Diffusion API directory
 2. Ensure the service user can access the required directories
 3. Verify the ReadWritePaths in the service file